thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

 <img src="Christopher-Headshot.png"  width="225" height="300"> <img src="Christopher-Project.png" width ="225" height="300">

+# Final Milestone - Algorithm

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KSXoCxLHSVI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Final Milestone - Algorithm

 ## Summary:

-#### Explanation of milestone:
 I made a box and an algorithm for my Lie Detector.
+My algorithm calcutlate the users average heart rate and galvanic skin response, then puts those numbers into the average for my lie detector code.
+My box holds all my components together and makes it look better.
+Also my algorithm finds my average heart beat and galvanic skin response and replaces my average BPM and GSR in my code with the new average.

 #### Components used:
 I used ONshape to design a box for my Lie Detector.

-#### How the components work together:
-My box holds all my components together and makes it look better.
-Also my algorithm finds my average heart beat and galvanic skin response and replaces my average BPM and GSR in my code with the new average.

 ## Progress:
 I just finished coding my algorithm to find my average BPM and GSR before I run my lie detector and I designed a box on ONshape to hold all my components together.